nuejs/nue/packages/nuejs.org/docs/index.md

 ---

 # Web framework for UX developers
 Nue is a web framework for design-minded people.
-You can turn your idea into a beautifully designed website using CSS mostly.
+You can turn your idea into a beautifully designed website using mostly CSS.
 You end up with a beautifully designed website, not just from the outside, but from the inside as well.
 Most importantly: you can build things faster, since there is no complex JavaScript ecosystem on your way.

 [image.gray]
   small: /img/ux-development.png